Windows file server: save access to files and folders

 Configuration of the strategy

-4. The policy is configured.
+The strategy is configured.

 Configured policy